mleonhard/tokimark/Readme.md

 We call this the 'dayblock'.
 A daymark's block is a dayblock.

-A client can use the Get-Dayblock RPC to download historical dayblocks, verify them, and then save (dayblock_hash, timestamp) pairs to use later.
+A client can use the Get-Daymark RPC to download historical daymarks, extract their dayblocks, verify them, and then save (dayblock_hash, timestamp) pairs to use later.

 A client verifies an offline tokimark with these steps:
 1. Verify the format of the offline tokimark.